 - If you use PostBooks, download the update packages from the databases section of the SourceForge downloads page for PostBooks.
 The filename will show the number of the version you are updating from and to (eg. "pb3102to320.gz")

-- If you use any of the commercial versions of xTuple, Standard, Project, Manufacturing or Enterprise, visit the xChange-the xTuple Marketplace, which shows a list of releases and, for each release, a collection of sample database backups and update packages.
+- If you use any of the commercial versions of xTuple, Distribution, Manufacturing or Enterprise, visit the xChange-the xTuple Marketplace, which shows a list of releases and, for each release, a collection of sample database backups and update packages.

 It is difficult to be precise on the steps to follow at this point because some people will be upgrading from one release to the following release, while others will have skipped several releases and need to get caught up.
 The keys to understanding what files to get are: